|Page tools: Print Page Print All RSS Search this Product|

 In July 2014, the ABS introduced a series of changes resulting from the Labour Household Surveys Content Review.
 These included for the first time the collection in the LFS of the actual number of jobs held by each multiple job holder each month.
 These new data allow the number of jobs to be more accurately estimated, as the number of jobs held by each multiple job holder is directly collected.
 This allows for further disaggregation of the statistics; however, because the LFS does not provide detail about the jobs separately (such as which industry they are in), this analysis is still limited.

-For more information on the data content and methodology of the LFS, see Chapter 19: Labour Force Survey.
+For more information on the data content and methodology of the LFS, see the section: Labour Force Survey.

 Job Vacancies Survey

-Estimates from this survey are produced according to the definitions outlined in Chapter 10: Job Vacancies.
-For more information on the data content and methodology of this survey, see Chapter 25: Job Vacancies Survey.
+Estimates from this survey are produced according to the definitions outlined in the section: Job Vacancies.
+For more information on the data content and methodology of this survey, see the section: Job Vacancies Survey.

 Other business surveys